Vets without Borders

 Results and Impact

-While Ci highlights these key results, they may not be a complete representation of Vets Without Borders Results and Impact.
-Charity Intelligence has not yet measured VWB’s impact rating (n/r).
+While Ci highlights these key results, they may not completely represent Veterinarians Without Borders’ results and impact.
+Charity Intelligence has not yet rated VWB’s impact (n/r).
+This does not affect its star rating.

 My anchor